themmyloluwaa/100DaysOfGrowth/readme.md

 - Today, I solved the check if words are Anagram problem, find disappearing numbers in an array, minimum distance pair problem and find single number problem on leetcode.
 - I witnessed magic today, bitwise manipulation is magic!
 - I made progress with the web application service I'm working on.

+### Day 62

+- Today I read some articles and started out a plan for the next four months.
+- I completed CRUD functionality for a user interact with post on the web application.